patronovskiy/studied_algorithms/README.md

 # studied_algorithms
-training repository with impementation of algorithms on java
+training repository with impementation of algorithms in java